 This category consists of two types of site: those that will go on to become Shipperless PTS and those that will become Shipperless SSrP.
-The permanent element of the Shipperless PTS element will drop to zero for the 2015/16 formula year due to the effects of Mod 0424.
-For the Shipperless SSrP element, under the terms of Mod 0425 any sites where the install date of the new meter is unknown will still consume permanent UG.
-This will be estimated for the calculation period and the same estimate used for the forecast period (i.e. an assumption of a steady process).
+The permanent element of both of thesethe Shipperless PTS element will drop to zero for the 2015/16 formula year due to the effects of Mod 0424-and Mod.
+For the Shipperless SSrP element, under the terms of Mod 0425 respectively.
+Therefore nothing needs to any sites where the install date of the new meter is unknown will still consume permanent UG.
+This will be taken forward toestimated for the calculation period and the same estimate used for the forecast year for this UG category.period (i.e. an assumption of a steady process).